Hoboneer/surfraw-elvis/README.md

 * GNU Make
 * POSIX-compliant shell and utilities (e.g., `grep`, `tr`, and friends)
 * surfraw-tools (from [one of my repos](https://github.com/hoboneer/surfraw-elvis-generator))
+* surfraw (required for running the generated elvi, but not for building)

 ### Simple elvi (i.e., elvi found under simple-elvi/)